nikhil2020/nikhil2020/README.md

 - 👯 I’m looking to collaborate with AI Techie
 - 🤔 I’m looking for help with my startup
 - 💬 Ask me about AI,Data Science,Machine Learning
-- 📫 You can reach me on Linkedin: https://www.linkedin.com/in/nikhil-lohakare-29970a55/

 <p>&nbsp;</p>